unrealevil/jquery-idleTimeout-plus/README.md

 ```
 warnCountdownMessage: 'Redirecting in {timer}'
 lockCountdownMessage: '{timer} remaining until logout'
+lockLogoutButton: 'Hey!
+I'm not {username}!
+Log me out NOW!'
 ```
 ---

 ### Warning Content
-When providing custom content for the warning dialog you must use certain classes and element ids to ensure proper function.
+When providing custom content for the warning dialog you must the following classes and element ids to ensure proper function:

 | Element Id or Class           | Element Type | Description                                                              |
 |:------------------------------|:-------------|:-------------------------------------------------------------------------|